-Global Attribute Name Format Description Source LST_cci definition project string • • As stated in Description column. geospatial_lat_min float Southernmost latitude in decimal degrees north, range -90 to +90.
+Global Attribute Name Format Description Source LST_cci definition project string The scientific project that produced the data.
+Set to "Climate Change Initiative - European Space Agency".
+ACDD As stated in Description column. geospatial_lat_min float Southernmost latitude in decimal degrees north, range -90 to +90.
 CCI, ACDD As stated in Description column. geospatial_lat_max float Northernmost latitude in decimal degrees north, range -180 to +180.
 CCI, ACDD As stated in Description column. geospatial_lon_min float Westernmost longitude in decimal degrees north, range -180 to +180.
 CCI, ACDD As stated in Description column. geospatial_lon_max float Easternmost longitude in decimal degrees north, range -180 to +180.
 CCI, ACDD As stated in Description column. geospatial_vertical_min float Assumed to be in metres above ground unless geospatial_vertical_units attribute defined otherwise.
 CCI, ACDD Set to 0 for LST products. geospatial_vertical_max float Assumed to be in metres above ground unless geospatial_vertical_units attribute defined otherwise.
 CCI, ACDD Set to 0 for LST products. time_coverage_start string The time of the earliest observation contained in the data file in the form "yyyymmddThhmmssZ".
-As stated in Description column. time_coverage_end string The time of the latest observation contained in the data file in the form "yyyymmddThhmmssZ".
+ACDD As stated in Description column. time_coverage_end string The time of the latest observation contained in the data file in the form "yyyymmddThhmmssZ".
 ACDD As stated in Description column. time_coverage_duration string An ISO8601 string of the difference between time_coverage_start and time_coverage_end.
 ACDD In the form PdDThHmMsS where d is the number of days, h is the number of hours, m is the number of minutes, s is the number of seconds, omitting dD etc. if the number is zero.